Ingraham Weekly Bulletin

 Bright Futures Student Support Program

 Save the Date!
-Thursday, March 19th we will host our Bright Futures Fundraising Party at the Lake City Eagles Club!
+Thursday, March 19th we will host our Bright Futures Fundraising & Community Party at the Lake City Eagles Club!
 But you do not have to wait until then to support this amazing Ingraham student support program.
 There are so many ways to help TODAY:

 - Sign up for a food bank delivery shift on a Thursday afternoon to support our Weekend Food Backpack program.